Featured golden-pack route

 England example and guide

 Landlords searching for a tenancy agreement, rent agreement, or tenancy contract usually want to inspect the wording first.
-This page starts with a real England example so you can see the structure before choosing the route that fits the let.
+This page now leads with the Premium golden-pack example so you can see the fuller management wording, agreement structure, and supporting documents before starting the guided route.

 If older terminology is still shaping the search, the AST legacy guide and the assured periodic guide are still available, but this remains the main England agreement example page.